psico-mojo/bluegoldfish/README.md

 the app activates a link with it's parent based on a server on the www and opens your interface with the given object.

 pretty much every thing happens automatticaly by just "double click ing the ICON on yr desktop.

+they can also be sent as email attachments that can be reactvated by the recipient . i.e "run on the recievers desktop"

+transferred from one desktop to another any where on the www. by clicking "open on desktop" when choosing to downlaod the "attachment"

+you can employ a "file scanner " first to ensure no malicious code is entering your environment ,which is immposible since the files are created as type "indelible"

+along with the icon creation which is "burned into the code as a 64bit datafile .

+Once the file is created , the code is "obfuscated" , since the actual "app.code" contained within the ICON is contained on a remote server so it would be impossible for

+anyone other than the developer to have access , the files are "read only". details can be viewed in "properties" , right click on ICON , select "show properties".